Make Web Content in D2L Accessible

 NOTE: When picking a color for your text in D2L, make sure you choose a color that registers with a green checkmark for WCAG AA in the Select a Color window.

-For a stand-alone tool that can test things in many applications (not just D2L), try the Colour Contrast Analyzer Tool.
+For a stand-alone tool that can test things in many applications (not just D2L), try the Color Contrast Analyzer Tool.

 How to Install and Use the Colour Analyser tool

-1. Download and install Colour Contrast Analyser Tool
+1. Download and install Color Contrast Analyser Tool

 3. Click the Foreground eye dropper tool, hover over and click the foreground color (usually text) to select it.